 Our scholarship program provided $124,000 on an “in-need” basis to students attending Catholic Schools in Collier County.

 Here are some of the areas in which we will continue to focus in order to help those we serve in the best way possible:

 - We have introduced our new database which allows us to better serve those in need.
-Ease of input and clearer reporting allows us go better assess specific needs and better direct our resources to provide assistance;
+Ease of input and clearer reporting allows us to go better assess specific needs and better direct our resources to provide assistance;

 - Last year our Meals on Wheels operation served meals, seven days per week to over 240 people.
-We continue to “home-visit” each and every Meals on Wheels recipient in hopes of revitalizing the program as well as insuring that we are providing the best and most efficient help to those we serve;
+We continue to “home-visit” each and every Meals on Wheels recipient in hopes of revitalizing the program as well as ensuring that we are providing the best and most efficient help to those we serve;

 - We have increased our Paraclete budget for 16-17 to $48,000, hoping to bring more families to permanent self-sufficiency;

 - We have created a committee to study and implement fund-raising techniques in order to provide even more assistance to those we serve;

 - We are continually monitoring our “operation expenses”.
 These are everyday costs of doing business: salaries, insurance, utilities, facility upgrades and maintenance, vehicle maintenance costs, and on and on.
 These costs are necessary to operate, but distasteful to us because it is dollars that will not be used in direct assistance to those we serve.